Aumkar/distributed-orderbook/readme.md

 ## Implementation:

 - Each client has its own PeerClient and PeerServer.
-- So each client also add new data and listens for changes made by other client.
+- So each client add new data and listens for changes made by other client.
 - Whenever any client wants to add new record:
   - It tries to acquire lock
   - Once aquired it generates order body and broadcasts it to all connected clients.